Dhr-Ozgur/awareness-training/README.md

-# awareness-training
+# Awareness Training

-Educational phishing awareness landing page (no data collection, NCSC NL info)
+This project hosts a simple static HTML page used for cybersecurity awareness exercises.
+No personal data is collected.
+Source: NCSC NL phishing awareness.